siege-green/vargur-api-sdk/docs/user-guide.md

 ## Using SDK Components

-Vargur SDK provides several mock components that you can use in your plugins:
+Vargur API SDK provides several mock components that you can use in your plugins:

 - **Config**: Access configuration settings
 - **Database**: Perform database operations (mock)